 This rule suggests that you spend most of your time searching for moments when the kids are happy, getting along well, and are engaged in responsible, kind, cooperative, and positive behavior.
 Obsess on noticing and engaging the children during these times.
 Make sure this gets 80% of your child-focused energy, and magic will flow from this over the days and weeks ahead.

 Commit yourself to spend less energy noticing the obnoxious, annoying, irritating, whining behaviors that have previously sucked you in.
 Try to ignore as much of this as you can.
-When it’s time to step in because it’s just too much, makes sure you step in with a clear consequence – not with a word or threat.
+When it’s time to step in because it’s just too much, make sure you step in with a clear consequence – not with a word or threat.
 In this way, kids will get the message.

 Tip #6: Stress comes from our thinking – not from reality.